yegor256/blog/_posts/2022/jul/2022-07-05-safety-net.md

 constructed or reconstructed.
 The red one in the picture is the safety net.

+> Unit Tests provide a safety net of regression tests and validation tests so that you can refactor and integrate effectively.
+As they say at the circus; never work without a net! -- [eXtreme Programming](http://www.extremeprogramming.org/rules/unittests.html)

 If construction workers accidentally fall down or drop their tools, they won't die and won't kill anyone on the ground.
 Does this knowledge help them work more effectively?
 I believe it does.
 I didn't